Chevrolet Caprice: 1969–1970

 The 1969 Caprice and other full-sized Chevrolets were restyled with new body lines and front bumpers that wrapped around the grille (again with optional concealed headlamps, for which washers could be added as a new "one year only" option) along with ventless front windows on all models.
 The 119 in wheelbase, inner bodyshell and framework were carried over from the 1965 model.
 The station wagon was renamed the Kingswood Estate and continued to use exterior wood grain trim along with the interior trim of the Caprice sedans and coupes.
 Front seat headrests were now standard equipment to meet federal safety standards and the ignition switch moved from the dashboard to the steering column and also locked the steering wheel when the key was removed.
 This was part of a Federal mandate for the 1970 models, but introduced a year earlier on all General Motors cars except the Corvair.

 The 1969 Caprice also offered a new GM-designed variable-ratio power steering unit as optional equipment along with a seldom-ordered "Liquid Tire Chain" option, which was a vacuum activated button that would spray ice melt on the rear tires (UPC option code is "V75").
-The standard engine was enlarged to a 235 hp 327 cuin V8 with optional engine choices including a new 350 cuin Turbo Fire V8 in 255 or 300 hp versions, a 265 hp 396 cuin cubic-inch Turbo Jet V8, as well as a 427 cuin cubic-inch Turbo Jet V8s rated at 335 hp or 390 hp.
+The standard engine was enlarged to a 235 hp 327 cuin V8 with optional engine choices including a new 350 cuin Turbo Fire V8 in 255 or 300 hp versions, a 265 hp 396 cuin cubic-inch Turbo Jet V8, as well as a 427 cuin Turbo Jet V8s rated at 335 hp or 390 hp.
 All V8 engines were now available with the three-speed Turbo Hydramatic transmission for the first time though the two-speed Powerglide was still offered with the 327 and 350 V8s.